Firestark/project/docs/about.md

 ### Routes

 Routes are a map of key, value pairs.
-The key is a http uri.
-The value is a closure which either calls a business procedure and returns that result or returns an http response.
+The key is a HTTP URI.
+The value is a closure which either calls a business procedure and returns that result or returns an HTTP response.

 ## Directory structure